kota65535/sony_camera_remote_api/README.md

 ## Backgrounds

 [Sony Camera Remote API](https://developer.sony.com/develop/cameras/) allows us to control a number of Sony cameras, including Sony Action cams, Sony Alpha cameras and Lens Style cameras, wirelessly from another device.
-These APIs are quite low-level, so that we have to implement a lot of sequences while considering many pitfalls, which are less documented in their API reference.
+But these APIs are quite low-level, so that we have to implement a lot of sequences while considering many pitfalls, which are less documented in their API reference.
-The aim of this gem is providing wrapper methods that make it easy to use Sony camera functions for higher-level applications.
+This gem is a wrapper library that make it easy to use Sony camera functions for high-level applications.

 ## Features